PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{lstlisting} \

 #### Controller
 Controllers are classes which handle the routing and processing of requests to the web service.
-When using the annotation *[ApiController]* a controller is declared as an API controller.
+When using the annotation \lstinline![ApiController]! a controller is declared as an API controller.
 This holds the benefit of automatically converting responses to a requested format like JSON or XML.
-Alongside the ApiController annotation the *[Route(route)]* annotation is used to set a general route for all requests going into this controller.
-An example of this would to use *[Route("api/v1")]* resulting in every request to https://driver.box/api/v1 being routed through this controller.
+Alongside the ApiController annotation the \lstinline![Route(route)]! annotation is used to set a general route for all requests going into this controller.
+An example of this would to use \lstinline![Route("api/v1")]! resulting in every request to https://driver.box/api/v1 being routed through this controller.

 To map methods to routes and HTTP methods a different set of annotations needs to be used on the desired methods.
 To associate a method with a route and a method, two annotations need to be used.
-Firstly, the *[Route(route)]* annotation is reused from the controller.
+Firstly, the \lstinline![Route(route)]! annotation is reused from the controller.
 To register the method to a specific HTTP methods ASP.NET Core provides several annotations.

 Each annotation corresponds to the HTTP method with the same name.
 Apart from routing purposes they do not provide any functionality to the developer.
 Building the application according to REST and HTTP principles therefore remains a responsibility of the developer.

 Controllers provide the ability to plainly return objects as a JSON representation by setting the associated class as a return type.
-To receive more control over the response the return type must be set to *IActionResult*.
+To receive more control over the response the return type must be set to \lstinline!IActionResult!.
 This interface is implemented by several classes representing HTTP status codes.
-If there is no such classes implemented for a specific status code then *StatusCode* can be used as a code can be customly assigned to it.
+If there is no such classes implemented for a specific status code then \lstinline!StatusCode! can be used as a code can be customly assigned to it.

 ### Microsoft SQL Server
 SQL Server is a relations database management system developed by Microsoft.
 Similar to other systems such as Oracle, MySQL and PostgreSQL it uses SQL standard as a querying language.
 Additionally it uses Microsofts own SQL dialect for instructions.
 Transact-SQL, also known as T-SQL.
 To work with SQL Server a tool such as SQL Server Management Studio (SSMS) is required, this is also provided by Microsoft.
 SSMS provides a view of all functionality provided by SQL Server in a directory like view.
 The developer is able to easily create plain T-SQL statements in the editor as well as procedures and triggers.